dartist/Mixins/README.md

     $(mixin) -> mixin

 Where all mixin classes inherit the `Mixin` base type.
-So passing in an array returns an instance of `List$` where all its instance methods apply to the wrapped object.
+So passing in an array returns an instance of `List$` with all its methods applying to the wrapped object.

     $([1,2,3,4,5]).first(3) -> [1,2,3]

-Knowing this you can get intelli-sense from DartEditor by specifying the returned type, e.g:
+This allows you to get intelli-sense from the DartEditor by specifying the returned type, e.g:

     List$ list = $([1,2,3,4,5]);
     list.first(3) -> [1,2,3];    //intelli-sense

-Unlike jQuery (and like Underscore.js) mixin methods **don't** return a wrapped object so you can't chain your results like this:
+Unlike jQuery (and like Underscore.js) mixin methods **do not** return a wrapped object so you can't chain your results like this:

     $([1,2,3,4,5]).first(3).sum()  //Warning does NOT work